antodom/wdt_lib/README.md

 ### 0. License

-The pwm_lib library is an open source project which is openly available under the GNU General Public License (GPL) license.
+The wdt_lib library is an open source project which is openly available under the GNU General Public License (GPL) license.

 ### 1. Introduction